Have a question that isn’t answered here? Give us a call at 202-986-4239, email us at email@example.com, or come by the shop!

 We can’t do consultations over the phone, sorry!

-The best way to get an accurate estimate is in person, but we can also give general estimates by email.
+The best way to get an accurate estimate is in person, but we can also give general estimates by email if we have enough information.
 Pricing is based on a lot of different factors, including overall size, amount of detail, color, shading, what part of the body it’s going on, etc. See Consultations for a list of information you should include in your email about your tattoo.
 We cannot give estimates over the phone.

-If you have a budget, let us know.
-Because we do custom work, we can design your tattoo with your budget in mind so that you can still get a great piece of art without breaking your bank.
-Come by for a consultation and we can discuss what your options are.
+If you have a budget, it’s okay to let us know!
+Because we do custom work, we can design your tattoo with your budget in mind so that you can still get a great piece of art without having to survive on Top Ramen for the following month.
+Come by for a consultation and we can discuss your options.

 We are happy to take walk ins when we have time open.
 You must be 18 years old and have a valid, government-issued ID.
 Walk ins are done on a first-come, first-served basis.
 Give us a call before coming in to check the schedule for the day to see if we have any walk in availability.
 It’s always better to call rather than email about walk ins, because we may not see the email in time to get you in.
 For larger custom pieces, we may suggest setting up an appointment if we need time to draw.

 We take a nonrefundable deposit for all appointments, and that goes toward the total cost of your tattoo.
 You must be 18 years old and have a valid, government-issued ID.
 We prefer to set up appointments in person so that we can make sure we understand all aspects of your design, give you a price estimate, and figure out how long your appointment needs to be, so bring in your references and ideas and come chat with us!
 We can take a deposit over the phone in special circumstances – if you’re coming from out of town, or have been in for a consultation very recently, or it’s a piece that we’ve already started, etc.